ar5had/trader/README.md

 * UpdateAppState is called twice on homepage ?

 ## Todos
-* page redirection after login
+* make images loading better if time permits